rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 	*	Accessioning Archivist will upload paperwork for acquisitions received, such as invoices, deeds of sale, or preliminary inventories to this folder.
 The Accessioning Archivist will also move to this folder any paperwork in the Prospective Purchases folder that corresponds with acquisitions that have been received to move forward.
 	*	Accessioning Archivist requests curatorial review and fund identification for received purchase acquisitions by tagging the appropriate curator in the comments section of the documentation for the acquisition.
-	*	Accessioning Archivist confirms whether a seller is an active vendor with the University and contacts new or inactive vendors and sellers to obtain vendor paperwork.
+	*	Accessioning Archivist confirms whether a seller is an active vendor with the University in [Compass](<https://emory.box.com/s/anml5x4c6rr14zgjjlk2j4zv45rzk060> "https://emory.box.com/s/anml5x4c6rr14zgjjlk2j4zv45rzk060") and contacts new or inactive vendors and sellers to obtain vendor paperwork.
-	*	If vendor paperwork is needed, once it is received, the Accessioning Archivist performs a quality check and then submits a [Finance Support Center ticket](<https://eufinancesupportcenter.force.com/> "https://eufinancesupportcenter.force.com/") for processing.
+	*	If vendor paperwork is needed, once it is received, the Accessioning Archivist performs a quality check and then submits a [Finance Support Center ticket](<https://emory.box.com/s/0rb3h1h3no20jam3ff8759jiq6qisuug> "https://emory.box.com/s/0rb3h1h3no20jam3ff8759jiq6qisuug") for processing.
 	*	If required, once the Deed of Sale or Deed Addendum is counter-signed by the Director (via Operational Manager), the Accessioning Archivist will make a copy and mail to the seller.
 The Rose Library retains the original signed and counter-signed deed.
 	*	Curator comments on the paperwork on Box to indicate to the Accessioning Archivist that they have reviewed the material and to communicate fund to use
 	*	Accessioning Archivist confirms that all required paperwork has been submitted and is complete and combines the vital documents into one file.
 Vital documents include the invoice and the Deed of Sale or Deed Addendum when applicable.